a-yemisi/course_recommender/README.md

 #Requirements for running the Solution.
-For this solution you need to have the following packages installed PyQt5 mysql.connector webbrowser
+For this solution you need to have the following packages installed:
+PyQt5
+mysql.connector
+webbrowser